As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 (Edit Link Category screen)

-Repeat this process to add as many new link categories as your site needs.
+Repeat the above process to add as many different link categories as your site needs.

-After you have finished configuring your link categories, you can being adding your links.
+Once you have set up your link categories, you can start adding your links.

 Adding Links

-To add a new link, go to your WP admin menu and choose Links > Add New
+To create a new link, go to the main dashboard menu and click on Links > Add New …

-The ‘Add New Link’ page will display in your web browser …
+The ‘Add New Link’ page will load in your browser …

 (Add New Link page)

-The ‘Add New Links’ page has several sections:
+The ‘Add New Links’ page has the following sections:

 Name, Web Address & Description

-• Slug: The slug is the URL bit of your link category name.
-Use only lowercase letters without spaces (use hyphens to separate words).
+- Slug: The slug is the web address part of your link category name.
+It must all be in lowercase letters and contain no spaces (use hyphens to separate words).

 Categories & Target

-(Categories & Target section – Add New Link)
+(Categories & Target – Add New Link screen)

-In the Categories section, select one of the link categories you’ve already set up, or click on the ‘+ Add New Category’ link to create a new category.
+In the Categories section, tick one of the link categories you’ve already created, or click on the ‘+ Add New Category’ link to add a new category link.

 Next, select a target frame radio button for your link in the Target section.
-This lets you specify how you want the link to open when clicked on by visitors:
+This lets you specify where you want your link to open when clicked on by visitors:

-• _blank means that when visitors click on the link, a new window will open up in their web browser to display the content for that link.
-This allows your visitors to access the information without leaving your site
+- _blank means that when a visitor clicks on the link, a separate window will open up in their browser to display the content for that link.

-• _none means that when visitors click on the link, they will leave your site and a new site or page will load in your web browser window instead.
+- _none means that when a visitor clicks on your link, they will leave your site and a new site or page will load in your web browser window instead.

 Link Relationship XFN